 Choosing the right fat for cooking and baking is absolutely essential to the overall success of a dish – not just in how it tastes, but how you feel after eating it.

-Restaurants and bakeries today overwhelmingly use polyunsaturated vegetable fats which should never be heated at all let alone used for cooking or baking.
-Unless cold pressed, these factory fats are already rancid in the bottle right off the store shelf, and even if a cold pressed oil is used, the oil is destroyed and full of free radicals by the time the food it is cooked with is served up on your plate.
+Restaurants and bakeries today overwhelmingly use polyunsaturated vegetable fats for food preparation.
+These oils should never be heated at all let alone used for cooking or baking.
+Unless cold-pressed, these factory fats are already rancid in the bottle right off the store shelf, and even if a cold-pressed oil is used, the oil is destroyed and full of free radicals by the time the food is cooked with is served up on your plate.

 Cooking requires fats that will maintain their integrity when heated and nourish the body rather than burden it with toxins.